amalsalilan/B3-OpenDeepResearcher-Agentic-LLM-Research-Framework-/README.md

-# Create README.md file content
-readme_content = '''# Simple Chatbot with LangGraph and Gemini 2.0 Flash
+## Simple Chatbot with LangGraph and Gemini 2.0 Flash

 A lightweight conversational AI chatbot built using LangGraph framework and Google's Gemini 2.0 Flash model.
 This implementation demonstrates stateful message management and clean integration with Google's generative AI capabilities.